-- Organic debris should be cut and dispersed to maximize ground contact. - Chipping woody debris is useful as long as debris is left in a depth of 3inches or less. - Leave uncut branches and logs in place to restrict traffic into natural areas. - Stabilize logs to prevent sliding or rolling. - Remove invasive species from the site.
+- Organic debris should be cut and dispersed to maximize ground contact which helps accelerate decomposition. - Chipping woody debris is useful as long as debris is left in a depth of 3inches or less. - Leave uncut branches and logs in place to restrict traffic into natural areas. - Stabilize logs to prevent sliding or rolling. - Remove invasive species from the site.